CIBC-Internal/python/Doc/library/stdtypes.rst

 .. method:: str.expandtabs([tabsize])

-   Return a copy of the string where all tab characters are replaced by zero or more spaces, depending on the current column and the given tab size.
-The column number is reset to zero after each newline occurring in the string.
+   Return a copy of the string where all tab characters are replaced by one or more spaces, depending on the current column and the given tab size.
+Tab positions occur every *tabsize* characters (default is 8, giving tab positions at columns 0, 8, 16 and so on).
+To expand the string, the current column is set to zero and the string is examined character by character.
+If the character is a tab (``\t``), one or more space characters are inserted in the result until the current column is equal to the next tab position.
-   If *tabsize* is not given, a tab size of ``8`` characters is assumed.
-This doesn't understand other non-printing characters or escape sequences.
+   (The tab character itself is not copied.)
+If the character is a newline (``\n``) or return (``\r``), it is copied and the current column is reset to zero.
+Any other character is copied unchanged and the current column is incremented by one regardless of how the character is represented when printed.

+      >>> '01\t012\t0123\t01234'.expandtabs()
+      '01      012     0123    01234'
+      >>> '01\t012\t0123\t01234'.expandtabs(4)
+      '01  012 0123    01234'

 .. method:: str.find(sub[, start[, end]])